 Global Engagement Program Manager

-Cliff Martin (firstname.lastname@example.org) is our Global Engagement Program Manager.
-He leads IPC's efforts to help design, manage, and support international policy courses at the Ford School, as well as related events and co-curricular programs.
+Cliff Martin (firstname.lastname@example.org) leads IPC's efforts to help design, manage, and support international policy courses at the Ford School, as well as related events and co-curricular programs.
 He also helps lead IPC initiatives to foster interdisciplinary research, cultivate strong ties to international policy practitioners, and develop opportunities and resources for students.
-He has a B.A. in Global Studies from The College of William & Mary and an M.A. in International Studies from the Josef Korbel School at the University of Denver.
+He has a B.A. in Global Studies from The College of William & Mary and an M.A. in International Studies from the Josef Korbel School of International Studies at the University of Denver.

-Zuzana Wiseley (email@example.com) is our Administrative Coordinator.
-She serves as the lead event planner for IPC’s major events, seminars and conferences and she is the Ford School travel administrator for Public Policy courses with an experiential learning component that require traveling abroad.
+Zuzana Wiseley (email@example.com) serves as the lead event planner for IPC’s major events, seminars and conferences and she is the Ford School travel administrator for Public Policy courses with an experiential learning component that require traveling abroad.
 She has an M.A. in Teaching English as a Second Language from Comenius University in Bratislava.